Working 30 Hours/Week to Transform Themselves and the Community.

 - Stage presence and performance.

-- Character expression.
+- Character and situational exploration.

 - Expressing powerful emotions through song.